-The Assumptions defined in the Security Target and some aspects of Threats and organisational Security Policies are not covered by the TOE itself.
+The assumptions defined in the Security Target and some aspects of threats and organisational security policies are not covered by the TOE itself.
 These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
-The following topics are of relevance: Obligations for the MRTD Issuer and Obligations for the Terminal's PKI.
-Details can be found in the Security Target [6], chapter 4.2.
+The following topics are of relevance: Personalization of the MRTD's chip, Inspection Systems for global interoperability, PKI for Passive Authentication and PKI for Inspection Systems.
+Details can be found in the Security Target [6] resp.
+[8], chapter 3.2.